Kathy Choi-Lee

 The Challenges

-There have been comments directed to me over the years about women in ministry but none that have traumatized me.
+There have been comments directed at me over the years about women in ministry, but none that have traumatized me.
 I think the bigger challenge has been myself, my own thoughts about entering a male-dominated ministry, but I want to be faithful to God’s call.
 When is it God’s voice rather than other voices?
 Some of my questions may stem from my Asian-American context.
 In a sense, it may be more of an advantage than a challenge—perhaps it’s good to take the time to question and process this decision to be a minority voice.

 The Joys

 A number of years ago, Steve Burger and the Department of Christian Formation held a lunch at Midwinter for leaders in discipleship ministry.
 Secretly, church members were asked to write a note of appreciation for their leaders as a surprise at the luncheon.
-At the last minute an emergency came up and I was unable to attend.
+At the last minute, an emergency came up, and I was unable to attend.
 Later, by email, I received the notes of appreciation.
 I was so caught off guard that I was brought to tears by the eloquent words.

 First live concert

-: Stryper, a heavy metal Christian band.
+Stryper, a heavy metal Christian band.
 I had no idea what they were like, but I went because my youth group was going.

-If I had to be in a talent show, I would:
+If I had to be in a talent show, I would

 Perform a reverse lay-up in basketball.